dstl/YAWNING-TITAN/docs/source/tutorials.rst

     Shows you how to create a simple environment and an agent that can give regular updates on its performance throughout training.

-If you have a Jupyter notebook that you think would make a good edition to the **YT* default notebooks, please submit is as  feature request by following our [contribution guidelines](
+If you have a Jupyter notebook that you think would make a good edition to the **YT* default notebooks, please submit it as feature request by following our [contribution guidelines](https://github.com/dstl/YAWNING-TITAN/blob/main/CONTRIBUTING.md).